 Water getting into your engine is extremely dangerous, and if any water does get in there you SHOULD NOT try to start it.
 Pull the spark plugs and get all the water out before you ever try to crank the motorcycle.

-Let me nerd out for a second and explain why water inside your combustion chamber is dangerous.
+Let me nerd out again for a second and explain why water inside your combustion chamber is dangerous.
 The first reason is because it can instantly stall your motorcycle if you were riding in the rain and water went through your carburetor and into your engine.

 Imagine riding in the rain and stalling.
-Riding a motorcycle in the rain is dangerous enough, now you’re adding in another factor of safety since you’ll now need to try to merge through traffic and pull over.
+Riding a motorcycle in the rain is stressful enough, now you’re adding in another factor of safety since you’ll now need to try to merge through traffic and pull over.
 Water doesn’t combust and won’t keep your engine running.
 Most people know this, but you’d be surprised how many times I’ve had this conversation with people.

-The second reason why water inside your combustion chamber is dangerous is because when water gets really hot it boils and turns into steam, right?
+The second reason why water inside your combustion chamber is dangerous is because when water gets really hot, it boils and turns into steam, right?
 Steam has a much greater volume than liquid water; the gas takes up much more space than the liquid does.

 There’s very limited space inside the combustion chamber as the piston moves up and down, so now you have a superheated vapor trying to take up as much of that space as possible, as well as the burnt fuel vapor also trying to take up the same amount of space, which drastically increases the pressure on top of your piston.